msg-cloudservices/RAG-Workshop/README.md

 1. Create an Azure OpenAI Resource
 2. Create an Azure AI Search Resource
-3. Create `.env`-file in scripts directory and add the following environment variables:
+3. Create `.env`-file in root directory of your project and add the following environment variables:
     ```python
     AZURE_OPENAI_KEY ="your AzureOpenAI key"
     AZURE_OPENAI_ENDPOINT ="your AzureOpenAI endpoint"